 Nakano, K.; Oyama, H.; Nishimura, Y.; Nakasako, S.; Nozaki, K. Angew.
 Chem.
 Int.
 Ed.
 2012, 51, 695–699.
 10.1002/anie.201106157

-Polycyclic aromatic hydrocarbons (PAHs), which are composed of multiple organic rings, are expected to show attractive physical properties, such as conductivity/semi-conductivity and luminescence properties, Especially, PAHs including hetero-atoms are attracting much interests because the introduction of heteroatom into PAHs structure effects the physical properties.
-We are now trying to develop a new reaction which constructs PAHs including hetero-atom structure.
-Until now, we developed a novel fused azomethine ylides which have 9a-azaphenalenyl structure and found that the azomethineylides undergo 1,3-dipolar cycloaddition with various alkynes and alkenes in moderate yield.
-The obtained cycloadducts were found to be converted to PAHs containing a highly-fused pyrrole structure by oxidative dehydrogenation, including benzene-fused azacorannulene.
+Polycyclic aromatic hydrocarbons (PAHs), which are composed of multiple benzene rings, are expected to show attractive physical properties, such as conductivity/semi-conductivity and photophysical properties arising from their expanded π-systems.
+PAHs including hetero-atoms are attracting much interests because the introduction of heteroatom into PAHs structure enables modifications of the physical properties.
+We recently developed 9a-azaphenalenyl-fused azomethine ylides and successfully applied them to the 1,3-dipolar cycloaddition with various alkynes and alkenes.
+Subsequent oxidative dehydrogenation of the cycloadducts gave PHAs containing a highly-fused pyrrole motif.

 Heterogeneous catalysts have widely been utilized in the petrochemical industry, and about 80% of basic chemical products have been synthesized using heterogeneous catalysts.
 However, because of the difficulties in the fine-control of catalytically active sites in heterogeneous catalysts, homogeneous catalysts, which are much easier to fine-tune the steric and electronic properties of active metal centers, have played an irreplaceable role for the highly regio-, stereo-, and enantioselective synthesis of fine chemicals.
 We are aiming at the creation of structurally and mechanistically well-defined heterogeneous catalysts, which possess advantages of both heterogeneous and homogeneous catalysts, to develop highly challenging organic reactions.